Historian in Residence

 Background

-The Sunshine Coast Historian in Residence Program is in its its third year.
+The Historian in Residence Program is now in its fourth year.

 Past Historians In Residence